StevenBlack/vocab/million-dollar-words.md

 Freedom from punishment.
 If you do something with impunity, you know you'll get away with it; if you do it without impunity, you know you'll be in deep trouble— and you're not using the word correctly either!
 Say IM-PEW-NIT-EE.

+### in extremis
+The Latin expression for "near death."
+When a person on his deathbed makes a sudden decision, such as to change his will and leave everything to a distant cousin, his decision is said to have been made in extremis.
+The word is often misused to mean a state of near insanity, since things that are decided in extremis are by their very nature, well, extreme.
+Pronounced IN EX-STREEMWSS.

+### in flagrante delicto
+An evocative Latin phrase for being caught in the middle of a sexual act.
+A wife leaves work early and comes home to find her husband in flagrante delicto with another woman.
+(Sexual infidelity must have been common in Roman times, too.)
+Pronounce it IN FLAG-RAN-TAY DEL-JFC-TOE.

 ### inchoate
 Not yet formed; just begun.
 A novel is inchoate after the first chapter has been written; the earth was inchoate when nothing existed but primordial ooze.
 Pronounced IN-KOH-IT.